 \subsection{Graph Isomorphism Network}

-A lot of Graph Neural Networks(GNN) models can be used as the encoder.
-In this work we choose Graph Isomorphism Network(GIN)\cite{xu2018powerful}.
-GIN is a powerful GNN model, it has simple architecture but generates more expressive node embeddings than normal GNN models such as GCN\cite{kipf2016semi} and GAT\cite{2017Graph}.
-Research on the GIN model improves people's understanding of why the GNN model can achieve good results and finds the theoretical upper bound of the GNN model.
-What's more, GIN reached that upper bound by setting a reasonable aggregate function as follows:
+A lot of Graph Neural Networks(GNN) models can be used as the candidate of the encoder.
+In this work we choose Graph Isomorphism Network(GIN) \cite{xu2018powerful}.
+GIN is a powerful GNN model with a simple architecture but can generates more expressive node embeddings than other GNN models such as GCN \cite{kipf2016semi} and GAT \cite{2017Graph}.
+Besides its powerful representability, GIN model can help us to understand why the GNN models can achieve good results and what is the theoretical upper bound of the representability of GNNs.
+What's more, the upper bound can be achieved by GIN via a reasonable aggregate function as follows:

 In this function $\epsilon$ is a learnable parameter.
-It means that we need to sum the embedding vectors of a node and its neighbors and map them through an MLP to get the node representation in the next layer.
+It means that to obtain an updated node representation vector, we need to add all the current embedding vectors of itself and its neighbors together and to feed it into an MLP.